top of page

 10 History Research Opportunities for High School Students

-History research programs provide high school students with an opportunity to dive deeper into historical topics while gaining exposure to college-level academics and life.
-These programs can equip you with practical skills such as research methodologies, critical thinking, and academic writing, all while offering industry exposure and valuable networking opportunities.
-Many of these programs are quite accessible, and offer various funding options such as stipends and financial aid.
-If you're passionate about history and want to explore it further, a summer research program can be an excellent way to expand your knowledge and experience.
+History research programs allow high school students to dive deeper into historical topics while gaining exposure to college-level academics and life.
+These programs introduce you to research methodologies, critical thinking, and academic writing while offering industry exposure and networking opportunities.
+Many of these programs offer funding options such as stipends and financial aid.
+If you're interested in history and want to explore it further, a summer research program can be an excellent way to expand your knowledge.

-The following list highlights 10 history research programs that provide hands-on opportunities to work with primary sources, develop research skills, and make meaningful contributions to the field.
-We’ve made this selection based on factors such as full funding, low acceptance rates, and the prestige of the hosting institutions.
+Participating in a history research program can also demonstrate your interest in the field and ability to handle advanced academic work to college admissions officers.
+The following list highlights history research programs that provide opportunities to work with primary sources, develop research skills, and make meaningful contributions to the field.
+We’ve made this selection based on factors such as funding, low acceptance rates, and the prestige of the hosting institutions.

 Location: Virtual